WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoFixes/README.md

 - Infusion & Nkuhanas AIBlacklisted

 ## Gameplay Misc
+Simulacrums Fog ramping up 25x slower than what is intended.

+Removed Chance Doll from Simulacrum, as there are no Shrine of Chance.
+(Unless SimulacrumAdditions is installed)

 Being able to skip right to Prime Meridian by entering 2 portals at the same time.

 Newt Altars will no longer purchasable after Teleporter.
 (Like pre SotS)\
 Newt Altars will not be purchasable if Teleporter starts with Blue Orb.

-Fixes Vengence + Swarms spawning one of them without any items.
+Fixes Vengence + Swarms spawning one of them as not an Umbra/Without any items.

 Fixed 10 bugs or errors with Artifact of Devotion leading to :
 - Lemurian evolution no longer results in all but 1 Lemurian having less items than intended.